 For artists and humanists, these are extraordinary times: our sense of “the human” is undergoing remarkable transformations, with implications for the future of all life on the planet.
 But has “humanism” been part of the problem all along?
 How should we think differently–about the biosphere and the social world–if we are going to avoid realizing our deepest dystopian fears?

-The Penn State IAH welcomes applications for a one-year fellowship commencing July 1, 2013, from scholars and artists who have received their terminal degrees (PhDs in the humanities, MFAs in the fine and performing arts, Masters or beyond in design fields such as architecture) within the past three years.
+The Penn State IAH welcomes applications from scholars and artists who have received their terminal degrees (PhDs in the humanities, MFAs in the fine and performing arts, Masters or beyond in design fields such as architecture) within the past three years (after May 1, 2011).
+Terminal degrees must be in hand by July 1, 2014.
 Applications should include a CV, contact information for two references, a project description of 1000 words, and (for applicants in the arts or design) a hyperlink or other access to a digital portfolio.
-Fellowship stipends are $42,000 plus benefits and a $2,000 research fund; fellows will be asked to teach one class and lead a faculty/graduate student research group and/or organize a symposium.
-Fellows will be given office space at the Institute.
-It is expected that fellows will take part in the intellectual life of campus by working with faculty and students, attending symposia and events, and contributing to meetings and discussions presented by IAH.
+The fellowship stipend is $46,000 plus benefits and a $4,000 research fund.
+An office will be provided at the Institute.
+The successful candidate will be asked to teach a course, lead a faculty/graduate student research group, and/or organize a symposium.
+Further, it is expected that the fellow will take part in the intellectual life of campus by working with faculty and students, attending symposia and events, and contributing to meetings and discussions presented by IAH.

 For more information, call (814) 865-0495 or write to firstname.lastname@example.org.